 Each validation technique with an error result is assigned a weight based on the corresponding WCAG conformance level of the applied validation technique:

 MAUVE++(Multiguideline Accessibility and Usability Validation Environment) is a system to evaluate accessibility of websites by checking their HTML and CSS code through guidelines, it provides validation results for different types of stakeholders, and supports validation of W3C guidelines.

-You can see the full list of techniques supported by MAUVE++ at supported Success Criterias.
+Download the full list of techniques supported by MAUVE++

 At the moment MAUVE++ is able to validate the accessibility of web pages in relation to the following guidelines: